History of Goa: Relations with neighboring powers

+The Republic of Ragusa, part of the modern-day Dalmatian coast of Croatia, was permitted to establish a small colonial settlement in Goa by the Portuguese between 1530 and 1535.
+Named after the patron saint of Dubrovnik, settlers established Sao Braz, a Ragusan colony in the modern-day village of Gandaulim.
+The Ragusan settlers collaborated closely with the Portuguese, who purportedly saw them as master shipbuilders or seasoned traders in Southeast Europe.
+Goese historian Gomes Catão documented the town to have a population of 12,000 settlers.
+The 1667 Dubrovnik earthquake destroyed the city of Dubrovnik which left the Ragusan Republic financially strained.
+Trading disputes with Portuguese merchants and declining trade with Goans forced the Republic of Ragusa to surrender their colony.

 Estado da India: 18th and 19th centuries

 In 1757, King Joseph I of Portugal issued a decree, developed by his minister Marquês de Pombal, granting Portuguese citizenship to all subjects in the Portuguese Indies, with the right to be represented in the Portuguese Parliament.
 Pombal (1699-1782), an anti-Catholic Freemason, served the King as the de facto leader of Portugal, 1750–1777.
 The enclaves of Goa, Damão, Diu, Dadra and Nagar Haveli became collectively known as the Estado da Índia Portuguesa.
 The first election was held in Goa on 14 January 1822.
 Three local citizens were elected as members of the Portuguese parliament.
 From their first arrival, the Portuguese intermarried among the converted natives of Goa.
 They produced Luso-Indian offspring, who were also Catholic.
 In 1787, some disgruntled priests attempted a rebellion against Portuguese rule.
 It was known as the Conspiracy of the Pintos.
 Goa was peacefully occupied by the British between 1812 and 1815 in line with the Anglo-Portuguese Alliance during the Napoleonic Wars.

 The viceroy transferred his residence from the vicinity of Goa city to New Goa (in Portuguese Nova Goa), today's Panaji.
 In 1843 this was made the official seat of government; it completed a move that had been discussed as early as 1684.
 Old Goa city's population fell steeply during the 18th century as Europeans moved to the new city.
 Old Goa has been designated a World Heritage Site by UNESCO because of its history and architecture.
 The Goa civil code was introduced in 1869 after Portuguese Goa and Damaon were elevated from being mere Portuguese colonies to the status of a Província Ultramarina (Overseas possession).